mkv25-games/LD30/design/tasklist.md

 -------------------
 + Movement, can only move one tile at a time
 + Combat rules
++ Number on hexes indicating multiple units
 + End game conditions
 + Linking bases via portals
 + Movement via portals
++ Ability to select individual unit from tile for movement
++ Game should focus back to player on turn change

 Bugs
 ----
-+ Impossible to select tile to move to in space around planet on mobile, always changes view to planet
 - Marked hex not recognised if selected before selecting movement action
 - Marked hex not recognised if selected before selecting deployment action